chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 Since Citrea is an EVM-compatible ZK-rollup, for the best experience, you need an EVM-compatible wallet in installed in your browser.
 You can visit our https://docs.citrea.xyz/users/user-tooling for some wallets to use, if you do not have any wallets installed.

-If you want a more detailed explanation, here's a guide on installing Metamask from scratch.
+If you want a more detailed explanation, you can visit [this guide]() on installing Metamask from scratch.

 Let's start!